d-shap/credentials-gradle-plugin/README.md

 ## Prerequisites
 To use plugin, credentials data should be stored separately in a file system.
-Two files are required - a keystore file and a properties file with a keystore password and a key password.
+Two files are required - a keystore file and a properties file with a keystore password, key alias and a key password.
 For example:
 ```
 \some\dir